 Where Mohr's Circle Is Used

 Mohr's circle appears in mechanics of materials, machine design, structural analysis, and failure analysis.
-It becomes especially useful when a part carries combined loading, such as bending plus torsion or tension plus shear.
+It is especially useful when a part carries combined loading, such as bending plus torsion or tension plus shear.
+Even when software does the arithmetic, the circle still shows what is large, what drops to zero, and which planes are most critical.

 Need help with a problem?